1. What is the NBA G League?

 2. When was the NBA G League established?

 The league began play as the NBA Development League beginning with the 2001-02 season.
-It enters its 17th season in 2017-18 after being renamed the NBA G League.
+It enters its 22nd season in 2022-23.

 3. How many teams are in the NBA G League?

-There are 26 NBA G League teams for the 2017-18 season, each singly affiliated with an NBA team.
+There will be 30 NBA G League teams expected to play in the 2022-23 season, 28 of which are affiliated with an NBA team.

 4. How many games are in an NBA G League season?